 The Library Memory Project is a partnership between public libraries and the Alzheimer’s Association of Southeastern Wisconsin.
-We also partner with the Milwaukee County Federated Library System and the Waukesha County Aging and Disability Resource Center.
+We also partner with the Milwaukee County Federated Library System and the Monarch Library System.
 The mission of the library memory project is to provide programs to those living with memory loss, Alzheimer’s disease, and other forms of dementia.
-A main component of the memory project is a monthly social gathering for those with early stage dementia or mild cognitive impairment and a care partner, called a Memory Café.
-The four public libraries involved in the Lake Country Libraries Memory Project include: Delafield, Hartland, Pewaukee, and Town Hall/North Lake.
-In 2016, a grouping of libraries launched the Four Points Library Memory Project that includes the following public libraries: Muskego, New Berlin, Franklin and Hales Corners.
+A main component of the memory project is a monthly social gathering for those with early-stage dementia or mild cognitive impairment and a care partner, called a Memory Café.

 There are several groupings of libraries that offer memory cafes on a rotating basis including:

 - Lake Country Libraries Memory Project: Delafield, Hartland, Pewaukee, Oconomowoc, and Town Hall/North Lake.

 - Four Points Library Memory Project: Muskego, New Berlin, Franklin, and Hales Corners.